shouvik12/tokslayer/README.md

 | GitHub README (caveman) | 1,800 | 600 | **67%** |
 | API documentation | 105 | 35 | **67%** |
 | **Average** | | | **67%** |

+Note: these savings are on output tokens and session history.
+Claude responds to the compressed version, and the compressed version stays in context across all subsequent turns.
+Write-path interception for true input token saving is on the roadmap.

 ---